Last Updated: August 29, 2022

 All the hawks we'll mention have a unique identification method, whether you'll have to differentiate California hawk sounds or look at the plumage.

 The rough-legged hawk with light morph has a dark head against streaked plumage.
 When flying, it has a black band on its tail.
 The female has a dark stripe across her belly above a pale chest.
-The dark morph adult is as beautiful, with its underwings split into white and dark colors.
+The dark morph adult rough legged hawks are as beautiful, with their underwings split into white and dark colors.

-This hawk has a non-breeding range in this state, mainly in the eastern and northeastern areas.
-It's not as big as the red-tailed hawk, though it can grow to a little over 20 inches long.
+These rough legged hawks have a non-breeding range in this state, mainly in the eastern and northeastern areas.
+By the way, the rough-legged hawk is not as big as the red-tailed hawk, though it can grow to a little over 20 inches long.

 3. Swainson's Hawk